Section 1: The Basics of ANR

-Don’t all active headsets work the same way… or do the same thing?
+Don’t all active Pilot Headsets work the same way… or do the same thing?

 The answer is a simple “yes”…and a much more detailed “no.” It’s yes because the principles of additive cancellation with out-of-phase sound is several decades old and is central to how all aviation active noise systems work.
 We’ll cover that part first.

-There are three elements of a active cancellation system that will be present in every headset.
+There are three elements of an active cancellation system that will be present in every headset.
 The basic sensing logic of the microphone and “anti-noise” speaker for each ear include: